cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 ```
 In this example, `plugin-name-1` will be updated from version `1.0` to version `2.0`, `plugin-name-3` will be added to the deployment, and `plugin-name-2` removed from it.

-In cases of updating a plugin that was used to install nodes in the deployment (for example, openstack plugin used to install openstack nodes), the plugin update may trigger automatic reinstallation of those nodes.
+In cases of updating a plugin that was used to install nodes in the deployment (for example, Openstack plugin used to install Openstack nodes), the plugin update may trigger automatic reinstallation of those nodes.
 It can be avoided by using the `--skip-reinstall` flag.

 Note: it is possible to import plugins stating some version range or no version specifications at all.
 In this case, the plugin that will be used will be the one with the newest version within that range and a matching name and distribution.
 In the case where no version specifications has been used, the newest plugin version will be used with a matching name and distribution.